 There are SO MANY pastries to choose from.
-Whether you’re gluten-free, vegan, dairy-free, they have something for you!
+Whether you’re gluten-free, vegan, or dairy-free, they have something for you!
 The coffee was also exquisite.
 I had an almond milk cappuccino and Kyle had an iced coffee.
 It was absolutely perfect with my gluten-free Samoa tart. 😋 Sweet Dee’s has won “Best Gluten-Free Bakery” by Phoenix New Times.

-Gluten-Free Dessert Scottsdale Arizona
+Gluten-Free Dessert Scottsdale, Arizona

 You better come with an appetite because you’re going to want to eat everything at The Hash Kitchen.
 OH MY GOSH, this place has EVERYTHING you could imagine on the menu.
 If you’re ever with a group of people that is made up of picky eaters, diet restrictions, or the group is craving different cuisines, well, this is YOUR SPOT!
 It took us a good twenty minutes before we could decide on what we wanted.

 What should you absolutely order?
 The Cannoli Donuts.
 The waiter said we had no choice, and he wasn’t wrong!
 Like, it’s a must!
 The Cannoli donuts are fried to order sweet dough stuffed with sweet cannoli cream and topped with powdered sugar.
 These are better than any cannoli you’ll ever have.
-The texture, the flavors, and even the presentation were just simply perfection.
+The texture, the flavors, and even the presentation were just simply perfect.

 Kyle ordered the Chicken Tinga Frittata!
 It comes with chipotle-braised chicken breast, caramelized onions, blistered shishito peppers, cotija, avocado, crema, green chili salsa, and breakfast potatoes.

 I ordered the creamy kale Caesar salad because it just sounded so good!
-It came with creamy caesar dressing Parmigiano cheese, garlic toast, and grilled chicken.
+It came with creamy caesar dressing, Parmigiano cheese, garlic toast, and grilled chicken.
 One of the best kale caesar salads I’ve ever had.